oracle-livelabs/goldengate/goldengate-microservices23ai-modern/prepare-consoles/prepare-consoles.md

 # Connect and prepare databases
 ## Introduction

-This lab walks you through the steps to launch the Oracle GoldenGate 23ai Microservices WebUI, create connections to the source (West) and target (East) databases, enable supplemental logging (Trandata) to the source database, add a Checkpoint table to the target database, and add Heartbeat tables to both.
+This lab guides you step by step through launching the Oracle GoldenGate 23ai Microservices WebUI, creating connections to the source (West) and target (East) databases, enable supplemental logging (Trandata) to the source database, create a Checkpoint table to the target database, and configuring Heartbeat tables on both databases.

 Estimated time: 20 minutes